swarai-git/eduai/README.md

-<<<<<<< HEAD
-🎓 EduAI – Offline RAG-Based Teaching Assistant
+ EduAI – Offline RAG-Based Teaching Assistant
-📌 Overview
+Overview

 EduAI is an AI-powered teaching assistant designed to provide accurate, context-aware answers using Retrieval-Augmented Generation (RAG).

 Traditional AI models generate answers based only on pre-trained knowledge, which can lead to generic or incorrect responses.
 EduAI solves this by retrieving relevant information from a local knowledge base and combining it with a locally running language model, ensuring answers are both relevant and reliable.

-✅ Works completely offline
+ 1.Works completely offline
-✅ No dependency on paid APIs
+ 2.No dependency on paid APIs
-✅ Designed for students and educational use
+ 3.Designed for students and educational use

-🎯 Objectives
+ Objectives
 Provide an offline AI tutor for students
 Improve answer accuracy using retrieval-based context Reduce dependency on internet-based AI services
 Build a scalable and explainable AI system

-✨ Key Features
+ Key Features
-🤖 AI-Based Question Answering
-Generates human-like responses to user queries
+1.AI-Based Question Answering - Generates human-like responses to user queries
-🔍 Context Retrieval (RAG)
-Fetches relevant content from a knowledge base before answering 📚 Improved Accuracy
-Reduces hallucination by grounding responses in real data ⚡ Offline Functionality
-Uses local LLM via Ollama (no API required)
+2. Context Retrieval (RAG) - Fetches relevant content from a knowledge base before answering 3.Improved Accuracy - Reduces hallucination by grounding responses in real data 4.Offline Functionality- Uses local LLM via Ollama (no API required) 5.Student-Focused Design- Simple UI for easy interaction
-🎯 Student-Focused Design
-Simple UI for easy interaction
-🧠 What is RAG?

-Retrieval-Augmented Generation (RAG) is a technique that combines:

-Information Retrieval → Finds relevant data
-Language Generation → Generates final answer

-This ensures the AI responds based on actual data, not just assumptions.

-🏗️ System Architecture
+System Architecture
 User Query
     ↓
 Frontend (React UI)